benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 No---in fact we need to work with our colleagues in those places to make this stuff happen.
-I already co-supervise PhD students with [Mitchell](https://twitter.com/mtchl) & [Geoff](https://twitter.com/gravitron) from the School or Art & Design and [Terhi](https://twitter.com/tmtn) from the Centre for Digital Humanities Research, and I run the ANU Laptop Ensemble with [Alec](https://twitter.com/huntercomposer) from the School of Music.
+I already co-supervise PhD students with [Mitchell](https://twitter.com/mtchl) & [Geoff](https://twitter.com/gravitron) from the School or Art & Design, and [Terhi](https://twitter.com/tmtn) from the Centre for Digital Humanities Research, and I run the ANU Laptop Ensemble with [Alec](https://twitter.com/huntercomposer) from the School of Music.
 And I want to see *more* of this type of cross-supervision across these parts of campus.